white-alistair/white-alistair.github.io/_pages/about.md

 I'm Alistair, a PhD student in the [Earth System Modeling group](https://www.asg.ed.tum.de/en/esm/home/) at the Technical University of Munich and in the [FutureLab AI in the Anthropocene](https://www.pik-potsdam.de/en/institute/futurelabs/artificial-intelligence-in-the-anthropocene/) at the Potsdam Institute for Climate Impact Research.

-In my research I develop machine learning methods for solving problems at the intersection of physics, numerical simulation, and machine learning.
+In my research I develop methods for solving problems at the intersection of physics, numerical simulation, and machine learning.
 Motivated by applications to weather and climate modeling, I am particularly interested in using physics to constrain deep learning models such as neural differential equations and neural operators.

 Here's a non-exhaustive list of research interests: